PennyLaneAI/pennylane/.github/CONTRIBUTING.md

 ## Pull requests

 If you would like to contribute directly to the PennyLane codebase, make a fork of the master branch and submit a [pull request](https://help.github.com/articles/about-pull-requests).
 We encourage everyone to fork and modify the PennyLane source code.
-However, we have a couple of guidelines on pull requests to ensure the main master branch of PennyLane conforms to existing standards and quality.
+However, we have a couple of guidelines on pull requests to ensure the master branch of PennyLane conforms to existing standards and quality.
 We can help you meet these standards during our code review process, so don't let those stop you from getting started.
 Pull Requests do not need to be big and complicated.
 We appreciate even minor bug fixes or documentation improvements.

 See our [Development Guide](https://pennylane.readthedocs.io/en/stable/development/guide.html) and the page on [submitting a pull request](https://pennylane.readthedocs.io/en/stable/development/guide/pullrequests.html) in particular for more information.